ctrueden/ctrueden.github.io/_pages/deus/SessionMon06.md

 -----

 Ariona and Nikolai visit Ariona's contacts, and come back with some information.
-There are at least two different people interested in collecting such artifacts as those for which they are looking, but Midgard is probably where they should start.  ((NPCXela|Xela)), the queen of the gnomes, is one of the two collectors, who specializes in magical artifacts.
-The other is a collector of antiquities (magical or non-magical, so long as they are old) from Canis by the name of ((NPCVolokhov|Mikhael Volokhov)).
+There are at least two different people interested in collecting such artifacts as those for which they are looking, but Midgard is probably where they should start.
+[Xela](NPCXela), the queen of the gnomes, is one of the two collectors, who specializes in magical artifacts.
+The other is a collector of antiquities (magical or non-magical, so long as they are old) from Canis by the name of [Mikhael Volokhov](NPCVolokhov).

 Upon doing some research, Ariona discovers that the founders of Canis were 4 brothers by the name of Volokhov, one of whom is Mikhael.